 Last Updated on

-The three principles are not rocket science but they do lay a solid foundation for building strength properly.
+These 16 principles are not rocket science.
+However, they do lay a solid foundation for building strength properly.
 Please read on!

 Most lifters exercise using the full range of motion at the major joints.
 A sound level of joint flexibility at the ankles, knees, hips, shoulders and wrist will in the long term prevent strain and discomfort from occurring.